 Save a life: give clean Water

-Delivering real solutions
+Delivering real solutions to drought and poor sanitation

 Nearly 800 million people - that's one in ten of us - have to live with dirty drinking water.
 A shameful one third of the people on the planet do not have proper sanitation facilities.